The Best Open Back Headphones for Mixing and Mastering

 Comfort is not an issue with plush pad covers and soft foam, allowing for extended wear without discomfort.
 The headphones are lightweight due to their mostly plastic build, but the nonstandard cable connector may limit cable replacement options.

 While the HD 560S delivers impressive sound quality and comfort, the bulky design and lack of onboard controls may be drawbacks for some users.
-However, if sound fidelity and comfort are your priorities, these headphones are worth considering.
+However, if sound fidelity and comfort are your priorities, these headphones are worth considering in the sub $200 price range.

 • Driver Diameter: 38mm